Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_reduction.rst

     polynomial({'coeffs': array([-4.88293485e-20,  1.16592185e-16, -1.07986828e-13,  4.85483580e-11,
         -1.06540269e-08,  9.35371031e-07,  4.53180944e-06])})

-This compact representation means we can modify the distribution, update the segmentation later, and export/import the membrane configuration of the reduced model just as with any other model.
+This compact representation means we can modify the distribution, update the segmentation later, and export/import the biophysical configuration of the reduced model just as with any other model.

 How Does It Work?
 ------------------